Mattel: Minecraft

-In January 2023, Mattel, Mojang Studios, and Cyclone Designs released the Minecraft Creator Series Camp Enderwood DLC map, in addition to the new Minecraft toy line released the previous year.
-In Camp Enderwood, a free download from the Minecraft Marketplace, players engage in a summer camp experience with activities like fishing and hiking.
+In January 2023, Mattel, Mojang Studios, and Cyclone Designs released the Minecraft Creator Series Camp Enderwood downloadable content (DLC) map, in addition to the new Minecraft toy line released the previous year.
+In Camp Enderwood, a free download from the Minecraft Marketplace, players engage in a summer camp experience with activities such as fishing and hiking.

+Fortnite

+In 2025, Mattel began launching themed multiplayer games on the Fortnite platform, starting with Monster High.